obarthel/amiga-smbfs/README.md

 * `PASSWORD/K`

-As part of the authentication process required to make the connection to an SMB share, you must provide for a user name and a password.
-The password is optional; if you do not provide one, an empty password will be transmitted.
-The password must not be longer than 64 characters.
+You may not need to provide a password in order to connect to an *SMB* share.
+If you omit it, the **smbfs** program will use an empty password.

+If you do need a password to go along with the user name, your password cannot be longer than 64 characters.

 You need not provide for a password on the command line.
 Alternatively, you may configure an environment variable whose contents will be used instead.
 The variable could be set up like this: